JamesRuland-OPS/JamesRuland-OPS.github.io/index.md

 date: June, 2025
 ---

-This site showcases the various GitHub accounts and repositories associated with the U.S. Department of Health and Human Services (HHS).
+This site showcases the various GitHub accounts, repositories, and policy documentation associated with the U.S. Department of Health and Human Services (HHS).

+This site provides access to HHS-related GitHub resources as well as important policy documents that govern HHS digital operations.